Master of Fine Art

-- complete and submit the online pre-selection kit by Friday 19 July 2019.
-Kits will be assessed in the order they are received until this date unless places are filled prior.
-Please click the apply button to submit your direct application.
-The link to submit your pre-selection kit will appear on the applicant dashboard after you have submitted your application.
+- complete and submit the selection task by 28 February 2020.
+Submissions will be assessed in the order they are received until this date unless places are filled prior.
+The link to submit your selection task will appear on the applicant dashboard after you have submitted your application.

 - A folio.
 You will be required to select the principle material basis of the practice in which you are applying to study and provide a folio of work that addresses your selected areas.
 The work provided should reflect your current artistic concerns and achievements.